 Here’s a savory dish that will be a favorite at your dinner table.
 This rack of lamb can be marinated 6 hours ahead of time in the refrigerator – a great time saver for a dinner party.

-Arkansas chef and restaurateur Scott McGehee prepared this yummy chili at a Moss Mountain Farm Halloween party in 2013.
+Arkansas chef and restaurateur Scott McGehee prepared this yummy chili at a Moss Mountain Farm Halloween party.
 We served it topped with a little fried sage and sour cream and a thick slice of corn and green chili cornbread.
 Delish!